balmli/com.samsung.smart/README.md

 Use at your own risk.
 I accept no responsibility for any damages caused by using this app.

+Some TVs use a different type of pairing, and are therefore not supported at the moment.

 ### Release Notes:

 #### 1.0.4

 - Separate device for older Samsung TVs
+- Fixes for newer Samsung TVs

 #### 1.0.3